-Quote of the Week 303 - What Prompts the Search
+Quote of the Week 346 - Contrasting and Bridging the Scientific and the Indigenous

 Meditation (Click your selection, scroll down to view it)

 - Audio Link: A Foundation for a Fruitful Meditation Practice: Science of Breath/Pranayama/Relaxation - Theory and Practice

 - Meditation Basics - Expanded Version

 - Hebrew Mantras - Adonai Hineni